 Robert LEGENSTEIN's lab uses mathematical analysis and computer simulations to investigate fundamental principles of learning and self-organisation in biological neuronal networks and neuromorphic systems.
 This research is often performed in close collaboration with experimental neuroscientists and experts for neuromorphic hardware.
-The lab has, for example, worked on the analysis of spike-timing dependent plasticity, both in the context of models for learning in biological systems, and as a paradigm for neuromorphic systems.
+The lab has, for example, worked on the analysis of synaptic plasticity, both in the context of models for learning in biological systems, and as a paradigm for neuromorphic systems.
 This work has bridged the gap between biologically plausible plasticity rules and well-established statistical learning methods, such as reinforcement learning and Bayes-optimal learning.
 Recently, the lab has also contributed to research on learning in novel memristor-based neuromorphic hardware.

-Robert LEGENSTEIN (male) is an Associate Professor at the Institute for Theoretical Computer Science.
+Robert LEGENSTEIN (male) is an Associate Professor and Head of the Institute of Theoretical Computer Science since 2017.

 - Analysis tools for experiment results

-- · Training, education and community building
+- Training, education and community building

 - Benchmarking

 - Innovation, Industry relations, IPR

 - Computational theory

 - Cellular neuroscience

 - Network neuroscience

 - Cognitive neuroscience.

 - Computational Complexity Theory

 - Learning Theory

 - Machine Learning.